akashiroh/rubiks_cubot/README.md

 ## Problem Set Up

 - This repo uses the [kociemba algorithm](https://kociemba.org/) from the [kociemba package](https://github.com/muodov/kociemba) to solve the cube
-- The kociemba algorithm is designed to solve the cube usng moves in the set {U, R, D, F, B, L} and ther inverses
+- The kociemba algorithm is designed to solve the cube using moves in the set {U, R, D, F, B, L, Ui, Ri, Di, Fi, Bi, Li}
 - See example below for what that looks like

 **Solving a Rubik's Cube with Regular Moves**